Bideford, Westward Ho! and Appledore Railway: The passenger timetable

-The Company made it very clear that published timetables were only to indicate the times before which a train would not depart and the specified times for each stop were only given as a rough guide.
+The company made it very clear that published timetables were only to indicate the times before which a train would not depart and the specified times for each stop were only given as a rough guide.
 Trains normally made three regular and eight conditional stops, but 'expresses' did run which did not stop between Bideford and Westward Ho!.
 With two engines in steam the frequency could be every half-hour, but a train every hour or so was the norm in summer, normally taking about 20 minutes from Bideford to Northam or 15 minutes for the 'express'.
 Fifteen trains ran in each direction in the July 1906 Bideford to Northam timetable and lighter service of four ran on Sundays.
-The 1910 Bradshaw's Timetable shows trains taking thirty minutes for the journey from Bideford to Appledore, ten trains in each direction, with an extra run on the Market Days (Tuesdays and Saturdays) and no trains on Sundays.
+The 1910 Bradshaw's Timetable shows trains taking 30 minutes for the journey from Bideford to Appledore, 10 trains in each direction, with an extra run on market days (Tuesdays and Saturdays) and no trains on Sundays.
 The winter timetable for 1 November 1917 to 30 April 1918, which was destined never to be used, was down to seven trains in each direction and no Sunday service.
 Horse-drawn buses ran from Westward Ho! to Clovelly and through tickets were issued from Instow to cover the journey by ferry, railway and road transport.
 The bus service cost £51 18s 0d (£51.90) to run for the six months ending 31 December 1906.

 Passenger, parcel and baggage fares

-In 1905 the Bideford to Westward Ho! or Northam fare was 3d for 1st Class Single, 4d return and a 3rd Class Single was 2d, 3d return.
+In 1905 the Bideford to Westward Ho! or Northam fare was 3d for first class single, 4d return and a third class single was 2d, 3d return.
 Dogs cost 3d each and bicycles 6d or 1s if not accompanied.
 Parcels were 1d up to 7 lb, 3d up to 14 lb and 4d up to 28 lb.
-A Third Class from Bideford to Appledore cost 8d.
-Market Day tickets for Tuesdays and Saturdays were only 6d and an augmented train service ran.
-Bathing Returns could be purchased and books of tickets for ten journeys cost 3s 4d.
-Company Regulations covered every conceivable type of carriage, such as 1s for a bitch or a litter of puppies in a hamper or 2s 6d for a harp in or out of a case.
+A third class from Bideford to Appledore cost 8d.
+Market day tickets for Tuesdays and Saturdays were only 6d and an augmented train service ran.
+Bathing returns could be purchased and books of tickets for 10 journeys cost 3s 4d.
+Company regulations covered every conceivable type of carriage, such as 1s for a bitch or a litter of puppies in a hamper or 2s 6d for a harp in or out of a case.
 Return tickets admitted the holder to the Great Nassau Baths at Westward Ho! for only 4d.
 Tickets were made of paper, with a combination of the names of the boarding and alighting points printed in a double column on either side of the value.